DipanNama/DevCode/README.md

 ## Installation

-To install and run this website locally, follow these steps:
+To install and run this website menually, follow these steps:

 1. Clone the repository: